AsciiDoc is Antora’s native content markup language. AsciiDoc is ideal for writing documentation because it’s:

 No coverage of Asciidoctor is complete without mention of its speed.
 It loads, parses, and converts documents extremely quickly.
 That’s good news for teams and applications that need to process thousands of documentation files in multiple environments on a daily basis.
 Asciidoctor also offers several levels of security, further justifying its suitability for server-side deployments.

-The Asciidoctor project, home to the AsciiDoc syntax, the reference processor, and its extensions, is open source and made available under the MIT license.
+The Asciidoctor project, home to the AsciiDoc syntax, Asciidoctor.js, and its extensions, is open source and made available under the MIT license.
 The Antora developers are also the lead Asciidoctor maintainers, which helps ensures a tight integration and keeps both technologies moving forward to address ever-changing documentation requirements and needs.